tsungtwu/flask-example/README.md

 Using Flask to build a Restful API Server with Swagger document.

-Alse with Flask-restplus, Flask-Cors, Flask-Testing extensions.
+Also with Flask-restplus, Flask-Cors, Flask-Testing extensions.

 ## Installation